Bush Administration Economic Policies

 The 2001 recession was relatively mild, as the unemployment rate only rose to 6 percent.
 President Bush launched the first tax rebate, EGTRRA, to jump-start consumer spending.
 Households received checks in August 2001.
 Before it had a chance to work, the 9/11 terrorist attacks occurred.
 The Bush administration responded by attacking Afghanistan, where bin Laden was hiding.

 In 2003, Congress passed the Bush administration's Medicare Part D prescription drug program.
 It covered prescribed drugs up to a certain point.
 Seniors paid the rest, up to another level, at which Medicare paid the rest.
 This unpaid portion was called the "doughnut hole."
 The paid portion added $550 billion to the debt.

+The attacks and the war hindered full recovery from the recession.
+Bush signed the JGTRRA business tax cuts to jumpstart hiring.
 Both Bush tax cuts added billions to the debt without boosting the economy by much.

 In 2005, Hurricane Katrina hit New Orleans, causing $200 billion in damage and slowing economic growth to 1.5 percent in the fourth quarter.
 To help with the clean-up, $33 billion was added to the FY 2006 budget.

 With little fanfare, the Bush administration passed the 2005 Bankruptcy Prevention Act, preventing people from defaulting on their debts so easily.
 It was great protection for businesses but had two huge negative results for consumers.
 First, it forced homeowners to take equity out of their homes to pay back their debts.
 As a result, mortgage defaults rose 14 percent, forcing 200,000 families out of their homes per year after the bill was passed.